XVincentX/NodeJsMsBuild/README.md

 This project is a collection of utilities that will inject some targets/files into your Visual Studio project and integrating NodeJs tools.

+**NOTE:** This project is all about plain MsBuild task.
+No tools will be inserted into your project.
+They are up to you.

 This project is born after [this article](http://www.dotnet-programming.com/post/2014/07/11/Integrate-NodeJS-tools-in-Visual-StudioTFS.aspx).

 If you're looking for binaries, point your browser to the